-Key management personnel consist of members of the Company's Board of Directors, as well as the General Director and his deputies, and comprised 20 and 21 persons as at 31 December 2016 and 31 December 2015, respectively.
-Total gross compensation, including insurance contributions and before withholding of personal income tax, to key management personnel amounted to RUR 374m (including total social insurance contributions of RUR 50m) and RUR 263m (including total social insurance contributions of RUR 28m) for the years ended 31 December 2016 and 31 December 2015, respectively.
-This compensation is included under payroll and related charges in the consolidated profit and loss and comprises primarily short-term benefits.
-Major part of compensation for Key management personnel is generally sort-term excluding future payments under pension plans with defined benefits.
-Defined benefit payments to Key management of the Group are calculated based on the same terms as for the other employees.
+Key management personnel consist of members of the Company's Board of Directors, as well as the General Director and his deputies, and comprised 19 and 20 persons as at 31 December 2017 and 31 December 2016, respectively.
+Total gross compensation, including insurance contributions and before withholding of personal income tax, to key management personnel amounted to RUR 447m (including total social insurance contributions of RUR 60m) and RUR 374m (including total social insurance contributions of RUR 60m) and RUR 374m (including total social insurance contributions of RUR 60m) and related charges in the consolidated profit and loss and comprises primarily short-term benefits.
+Major part of compensation for Key management personnel is generally sort-term excluding contributions under pension plans with defined benefits.
+Defined benefits to Key management of the Group are calculated based on the same terms as for the other employees.

-As at 31 December 2016 liabilities on accrued expenses and other current assets amounted to RUR 177m, and on employee benefit liability amounted to RUR 19m (RUR 93m and RUR 15m respectively as at 31 December 2015).
+As at 31 December 2017 liabilities in respect of Key management personnel on accrued expenses and other current assets amounted to RUR 249m, and on employee benefit liability amounted to RUR 24m (RUR 177m and RUR 19m respectively as at 31 December 2016).